whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 ## Chapter 3: Healthy Cultures Share Three Core Spiritual Practices

 I kept finding more stories of cultures that reminded me of the Ashaninka, such as the Yequana, Apache, Haudenosaunee, and Lakota.
-Due to centuries of violence from unhealthy cultures, not all these nations can live in a traditional way today like the Ashaninka.
+Due to centuries of violence from unhealthy nations, not all these nations can live in a traditional way today like the Ashaninka.
 While these cultures have their differences, during traditional times they all live or lived in a similarly beautiful way with each other and the Earth.**

 Eventually I heard about a self-study program called Kamana (now called _Living Connection 1st_).
 The program promised to help people connect with the Earth using similar practices, stories, and attitudes as in many of the cultures I was reading about.
 The lead author, Jon Young, had received mentorship and guidance from sub-chief Jake Swamp of the Mohawks within the Haudenosaunee Confederacy, Ingwe who was raised by the Akamba people in Kenya, Gilbert Walking Bull and Tony Ten Fingers of the Lakota, and Tom Brown Jr who'd received extensive training from Stalking Wolf, an Apache man.

 The Kamana program seemed like a synthesis of what Jon Young had learned from people of all these cultures with the goal for the student to develop a deep, personal connection with the Earth.

-Little did I know that Kamana would introduce me to spiritual practices which are common in all healthy cultures.
-I believe that many of the other shared characteristics of healthy cultures, past and present, flow from this spiritual foundation.
+Little did I know that Kamana would introduce me to spiritual practices which are common in all healthy nations.
+I believe that many of the other shared characteristics of healthy nations, past and present, flow from this spiritual foundation.

 ### The First Core Spiritual Practice: A Practical, Aware Gratitude